mrochk/chat-server/README.md

 # Chat Server
-Simple chat server I did for an assignment.
+A simple IRC-like chat server I made for a college assignment.

 List of commands that can be used:
 - **MSG** `<msg>`: Send a message to all connected clients.